isikyus/aeldardin-key/README.md

 Two things motivate me to build this:

-Firstly, Dungeons keys are fundamentally structured data (see Peter Alexandrian's series on writing them).
+Firstly, Dungeons keys are fundamentally structured data (see [Justin Alexander's series on them](http://thealexandrian.net/wordpress/35180/roleplaying-games/the-art-of-the-key)).
 Since I'm obsessed with style-and-content separation, I want to work on the structure -- the _dungeon itself_ -- and not worry about formatting (how big should this heading be?) or structure (where should I put stat blocks?) until it comes time to publish the dungeon.

 Using a machine-readable format lets me automatically generate the final layout when the time comes, without having to decide on it ahead of time.